mahesh-panchal/nextflow-novice/_episodes/03-processes.md

 The output qualifier declares the type of data received.

-- val: A named value of any type to be taken as output.
+- `val`: A named value of any type to be taken as output.
-- env: A named environment variable to be taken as output.
+- `env`: A named environment variable to be taken as output.
-- file: A filename or glob (pathname pattern expansion) to be taken as output.
+- `file`: A filename or glob (pathname pattern expansion) to be taken as output.
-- path: A filename or glob (pathname pattern expansion) to be taken as output (use this).
+- `path`: A filename or glob (pathname pattern expansion) to be taken as output (use this).
-- stdout: Reads output from stdout.
+- `stdout`: Reads output from stdout.
-- tuple: Declares output as a group of outputs using the above qualifiers.
+- `tuple`: Declares output as a group of outputs using the above qualifiers.

 The `<output name>` can be a literal value, a file glob pattern, a variable in the process scope, or an input variable.
 When a file glob pattern is used, a List of files is emitted rather than